Sonu8544/JSOpenSourceGuide/README.md

 🎉 Once merged, your contribution becomes part of the repository!
 ```

+## 📌 Topics to Cover

+We have to cover all the topics listed below to ensure a complete and in-depth understanding of JavaScript from beginner to advanced levels.
+Contributions should follow the structured format and best practices.

 ## 🛠️ What Can You Contribute?
 ## Beginner Level (1-20)

 1. **Introduction to JavaScript**